viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 This tutorial assumes that you have already set up your Viam Rover.
 If not, first follow the Viam Rover [setup instructions](/get-started/try-viam/rover-resources/rover-tutorial/).

-If you are not using a Viam Rover, [create a new machine and install `viam-server`](/get-started/installation/) and configure your robot with the [appropriate components](/components/).
+If you are not using a Viam Rover, [create a new machine and install `viam-server`](/get-started/installation/).
+Then configure your machine with the [appropriate components](/components/).
 If you are using a different rover, the [Viam Rover setup instructions](/get-started/try-viam/rover-resources/rover-tutorial-fragments/) may still help you configure your robot.

 ### 1. Connect the servo